heyJonBray/local-drop/README.md

 # local-drop

-Tiny Flask app to drop text from your phone to your machine over LAN.
-Opens a form with filename, content, and a target (Windows or WSL on WSL setups; on Linux they’re just two configurable dirs).
+Extremely lightweight Flask app to drop text from your phone to your machine over LAN.
+Opens a form with filename, content, and a target (two selectable directories).
 Writes files to your chosen directory.
+Works on Linux and WSL.

 ## Features

-- Paste text, choose filename, write/append to chosen file
+- Paste text, choose filename, write/append
-- Two target directories selectable via dropdown (configured via env)
+- Two target directories via dropdown (configured with env vars)
 - Optional token to prevent drive‑by writes
-- Works on Linux and WSL
+- Single Python process with negligible resource usage

 ---

-## General Linux setup
+## Setup

 Prereqs (Ubuntu/Debian-like):